 So if you’re wondering what food is good for the brain, read our guide to foods that claim to aid brain health.
 And the good news is that even foods such as wine, chocolate and coffee can help boost your brain.
 Certain brain food – such as oily fish and green leafy vegetables – can foster brain health and help retain greater cognitive abilities as you get older.

 Brain food: oily fish

 The fatty acid DHA has been linked in numerous studies to better brain function, increased alertness and improved memory.
-In addition, it may help reduce the risk of dementia and other degenerative brain diseases.
+It may also help reduce the risk of dementia and other degenerative brain diseases.
 DHA is found in abundance in oily fish such as sardines, trout, mackerel and salmon.
 Scientists say that eating oily fish containing DHA may increase brain health.

 Brain food: wine

 Wine in moderation has been linked to lowering the risk of developing Alzheimer’s disease in scientific studies – though don’t make this an excuse to knock back bottles of booze.
-While most wines can be a brain food, studies show that red wine in particular contains substances that can increase brain health.
-Red wine contains polypehnols, which studies have linked to improving the flow of blood to the brain.
+While most wines can be brain food, studies show that red wine, in particular, contains substances that can increase brain health.
+Red wine contains polyphenols, which studies have linked to improving the flow of blood to the brain.

 Red wine also contains the catechin epigallocatechin-3-gallate (EGCG), which some studies have shown can block the beta-amyloid proteins that are associated with Alzheimer’s disease.
 These proteins may play a role in attacking healthy brain cells.

 Red wine as a brain food has more benefits through the compound resveratrol, which may help keep the neuromuscular junctions between neurons in the brain in a healthy condition.
 For people with Alzheimer’s disease, resveratrol may help reinforce the blood-brain barrier, reducing brain inflammation and blocking potentially harmful immune molecules.